Skip to main content

 I already have an MPH.
 Can I start my dissertation right away?

 No. Students cannot start their dissertation work until they have defended their dissertation proposal.
-This is usually done as part of the school-wide preliminary oral exams held during the second year of the program.
+This is usually done as part of the school-wide preliminary oral exams held during the second or third year of the program.

 Do I need to have a master's degree to apply?